mupdt/gradle-hello-world/README.md

 - `Ctrl+F6` to change the signature of the `fromString` function,

-- We will use the "Problems" tab to fix the problems introduced by the signature change,
+- We will use the "Problems" tab to fix the problems introduced by the signature change and navigate between the problems with `Ctrl+Alt+Up|Down`,

 - `Alt+4` to open the running tests,